joshuacc/ahkpm.dev/content/en/docs/commands/ahkpm_version.md

 ---
 ## Synopsis

-Bumps the version in ahkpm.json.
+Bumps the version in `ahkpm.json`, making version updates easier than manually working out the version number and editing the file.

 `ahkpm version` should be called with a valid semantic version (such as `1.2.3`), or with one of `major`, `minor`, `patch`.
 In the second case, the existing version will be incremented by 1 in the specified field.

 For example, if you are on version `1.2.3` and run `ahkpm version major`,